 A typical solution for the above issues is to employ transfer learning approaches \cite{phan2020towards,channel_mismatch}.
 For instance, Phan \textit{et al.} \cite{phan2020towards} applied transfer learning from a large dataset to a different and relatively smaller one.
-It includes pre-training their model on the large dataset and then fine-tuning it on the smaller dataset.
+They first pre-trained the model on a large dataset and then fine-tuned it on a smaller dataset.
 Similarly, the authors in \cite{channel_mismatch} studied the channel mismatch problem while transferring the knowledge from one dataset to another.
 However, these transfer learning methods require the availability of labeled data from the target domain to fine-tune the model.
 In reality, the target domain may be completely unlabeled, and it is thus impractical to fine-tune the models.

-Unsupervised Domain adaptation (UDA) is a special scenario of transfer learning that aims to minimize the mismatch between the source and target distributions without using any target domain labels.
-So far, a limited number of studies have investigated UDA in the context of sleep stage classification.
-For example, Chambon \textit{et al.} \cite{da_sleep} improved the feature transferability between source and target domains using optimal transport domain adaptation.
-Nasiri \textit{et al.} \cite{attentive_sleep_Staging} used adversarial training based domain adaptation to improve the transferability of features.
+Unsupervised Domain Adaptation (UDA) is a special scenario of transfer learning that aims to minimize the mismatch between the source and target distributions without using any target domain labels.
+As shown in Fig.~\ref{fig:dt_da_comparison}(b), UDA aims to use both the labeled source domain along with the unlabeled target domain to train the model in a way that allows it to perform well on both source and target domains.
+So far, limited studies have investigated UDA in the context of sleep stage classification.
+For instance, Chambon \textit{et al.} \cite{da_sleep} improved the feature transferability between source and target domains using optimal transport domain adaptation.
+In addition, Nasiri \textit{et al.} \cite{attentive_sleep_Staging} used adversarial training-based domain adaptation to improve the transferability of features.
 However, these methods still suffer from the following limitations.
-First, they rely on shared models (i.e., same architectures with same weights) to extract features from both source and target domains.
-This may loss the domain-specific features for both source and target domains, which can be harmful to the classification task on the target domain.
+First, they rely on totally shared models (i.e., same architectures with same weights) to extract features from both source and target domains.
+This may lose the domain-specific features for both source and target domains, which can be harmful to the classification task on the target domain.
 Second, these approaches only align the global distribution between source and target domains without considering the mismatch of the fine-grained class distribution between the domains.
-As such, target samples belonging to one class can be misaligned to an incorrect class in the source domain.
+As such, target samples belonging to one class can be misaligned with an incorrect class in the source domain.